Frequently Asked Questions about AbXtract Floes

 3) Sample names (sample_name), while optional, should be distinct by the used nucleotide barcode; if no sample names are present, all sequences are treated as the same population.

-a) If the barcode table is not supplied or in-line barcodes are not used, you can use the “Modify Barcode and Sample Name FLOE” to alter the dataset
+a) If the barcode table is not supplied or in-line barcodes are not used, you can use the “Modify Barcode and Sample Name Floe” to alter the dataset

 4) Barcode groups (barcode_group) indicate how the relative abundance (and enrichment) is to be calculated, all samples belonging to same barcode group are calculated relative to one another.